 - Preikestolen Refuge

 What we will do

-- We will skirt the port of Stavanger by coach, giving us the opportunity to admire the new Petroleum Museum.
-Stavanger, the heart of the Norwegian oil industry, is the country's fourth largest city in terms of population and is located at the entrance to the Gandsfjord, sheltered from the North Sea.
+- We will skirt the port of Stavanger by coach.
+Heart of the Norwegian oil industry, Stavanger is the country's fourth largest city in terms of population and is located at the entrance to the Gandsfjord, sheltered from the North Sea.

 - Here we will board a ferry to sail along the Hidlefjorden to Tau, located to the north east.